jotaah123/secthemall/README.md

 # Requirements
 Keep in mind that SECTHEMALL is centrally orchestrated, so you need to create a **free** account on secthemall.com but don't worry... it takes just few seconds!
-The registration need only your e-mail address, and secthemall.com will do the dirty job for you.
+The registration process just need only your e-mail address, and secthemall.com will do the dirty job for you.

 The first time you run the `secthemall.sh` script, it check if all required components are present.
 The secthemall client need: